zopefoundation/zc.async/src/zc/async/README.txt

     be used to analyze its non-persistent poll data structure, for instance (described later in configuration discussions).

-Let's give the first three a whirl.
+Let's give three of those a whirl.
 We will write a function that examines the job's state while it is being called, and sets the state in an annotation, then waits for our flag to finish.

     >>> def annotateStatus():
     ...     zc.async.local.setLiveAnnotation(